Leadership Team

 Chandra Alexandre

-CEO, Community Action Marin
+CEO, Community Action Marin (Leadership Team Co-Chair)

-Leadership Team Member, Community Leader – Chandra Alexandre, the CEO of Community Action Marin, has over 20 years of experience supporting organizations to social justice outcomes.
+Leadership Team member, Community Leader – Chandra Alexandre, the CEO of Community Action Marin, has over 20 years of experience supporting organizations to social justice outcomes.
 Her work has helped strengthen regional affordable housing and early childhood education initiatives, expand education reform strategies nationally, and resource grassroots-led movement building for global women’s rights.
 Chandra graduated from Columbia, has an MBA, and holds both Ph.D. and D.Min. degrees.
 She has taught fundraising and philanthropy at the University of San Francisco and is an official mentor for the United Nations Association of San Francisco.
 Chandra is also a founding board member of Marin Promise Partnership.

 Read Less Read More